 - Enter your payment details to complete the transaction.

-Note that the transaction is run by Points.com which is based in the US.
-Payments are charged in US Dollars so you will get charged an international transaction fee with Australian cards (unless you use a card that doesn’t charge one).
+Note that the transaction is run by Points.com, which is based in the US.
+Payments are charged in US dollars, so you will get an international transaction fee with Australian cards (unless you use a card that doesn’t charge).